Final Rule Issued to Improve Tracking of Workplace Injuries and Illnesses

 The new rule, which takes effect Jan.
 1, 2017, requires certain employers to electronically submit injury and illness data that they are already required to record on their onsite OSHA Injury and Illness forms.
 Analysis of this data will enable OSHA to use its enforcement and compliance assistance resources more efficiently.
 Some of the data will also be posted to the OSHA website.
 OSHA believes that public disclosure will encourage employers to improve workplace safety and provide valuable information to workers, job seekers, customers, researchers and the general public.
 The amount of data submitted will vary depending on the size of company and type of industry.

 OSHA will provide a secure website that offers three options for data submission.
 First, users will be able to manually enter data into a webform.
 Second, users will be able to upload a CSV file to process single or multiple establishments at the same time.
 Last, users of automated recordkeeping systems will have the ability to transmit data electronically via an API (application programming interface).
-OSHA is not accepting electronic submissions at this time.
+OSHA is not accepting electronic submissions at this time, and intends to propose extending the July 1, 2017 date by which certain employers are required to submit the information from their completed 2016 Form 300A electronically.
 Updates will be posted to the OSHA website at www.osha.gov/recordkeeping when they are available.

 The rule also prohibits employers from discouraging workers from reporting an injury or illness.
 The final rule requires employers to inform employees of their right to report work-related injuries and illnesses free from retaliation, which can be satisfied by posting the already-required OSHA workplace poster.
 It also clarifies the existing implicit requirement that an employer’s procedure for reporting work-related injuries and illnesses must be reasonable and not deter or discourage employees from reporting; and incorporates the existing statutory prohibition on retaliating against employees for reporting work-related injuries or illnesses.
 These provisions become effective August 10, 2016, but OSHA has delayed their enforcement until Dec.
 1, 2016.